lform/lwind/readme.md

 ## Questions

--   Agree on breakpoints
+-   Agree on breakpoints - DONE
--   Agree on color naming
+-   Agree on color naming - DONE
--   Agree on components to be defined
+-   Agree on components to be defined - DONE
     -   Buttons
     -   Form components
     -   Form Messages